-TextCapture Returns the text that is within a control.
+Returns the text that is within a control.
 Also returns text from child controls.
+TextCapture resolve timeout, which you can define in the synchronization options, is over.

-Clicks on a specified text within a control.
-Waits until the text is found or the Object TextClick resolve timeout, which you can define in the synchronization options, is over.
+TextClick Clicks on a specified text within a control.
+Waits until the text is found or the Object